 The southern end of Lake Huron and mouth of the Black River have been important to the shipping industry since the first sailing ship attempted to pass the rapids at the head of the St. Clair River.
-The first lighthouse on Lake Huron was constructed at Fort Gratiot on the north side of Port Huron in 1825.
+The first Great Lakes lighthouse was constructed at Fort Gratiot on the north side of Port Huron in 1825.
 The first canal project for the lower Black River was proposed about 1837 by the Huron Land Company.
 Their scheme was to install a lock in the Black River with a head sufficient to pass ships around the rapids at the head of the St. Clair River.
-Sailing vessels had great difficulty making passage from the St. Clair River into Lake Huron because of the extremely fast and turbulent water over the rapids at the outlet of Lake Huron.
-It was common for sailing ships to be delayed near the mouth of the Black River for 15-20 days waiting for favorable weather and water conditions.
+Sailing vessels had great difficulty making passage from the St. Clair River into Lake Huron Lake Huron for sailing ships to be delayed near the mouth of the Black River for 15-20 days waiting for favorable weather and water conditions.
 The canal and lock proposal would allow ships to sail up the Black River and through the dug channel to Lake Huron, thus avoiding the rapids altogether.
 The economic panic and financial depression of 1837 caused abandonment of the project.

 Vast areas of the Black River watershed, especially in the north sections, are composed of flat, poorly drained soils and many areas had significant wetlands in the early settlement period.
 Early European settlers interested in agriculture were eager to drain the land to promote growth and harvest of crops.
 Canals were dug along many riverine systems to promote soil drainage and flow of water away from the land (Figure 7).
 The first comprehensive drain law in Michigan was passed in 1839.
-According to Miller and Simons (1918) in the 1830s Sanilac County had 95,000 acres of drainable wetlands, St.

-Clair County had 65,000 acres, and Lapeer County had 47,000 acres.
+According to Miller and Simons (1918) in the 1830s Sanilac County had 95,000 acres of drainable wetlands, St. Clair County had 65,000 acres, and Lapeer County had 47,000 acres.
 The drain law was rewritten in 1897 and during the period from 1898 to 1917, 1.16 million dollars (equal to about 21 million dollars in 2008) was spent developing drains in Sanilac County alone, which was second highest of all counties in Michigan.
 Lapeer County spent \$502,000 (\$9,000,000 in 2008) and St. Clair County spent \$341,000 (\$6,000,000 in 2008) during the same time.